AlexsLemonade/training-modules/scRNA-seq/02-tag-based_pre-processing_scRNA-seq.md

 Now that we are in `kitematic/scRNA-seq`, we'll make a directory from for us to store our output data in.
-In `Terminal`, copy, paste, and run the following command:
+In `Terminal`, run the following command:
 ```
 mkdir alevin_output
 ```